joshstern1/DeepLearning-601/README.md

 https://www.tensorflow.org/tutorials/keras/basic_classification

 In both my Tensorflow and Pytorch scripts, I built my custom dataset by reading in all the downloaded images into an array.
 It is easy to label these photos, because I know what the image is of based off the directory that it is found in.
-The only change that needs to be made to the script is the directory containing the photos downloaded by image-download.py.
-In both programs, the variable 'image_directory' holds this directory and must be changed to whatever directory on your computer is holding the images.
+The only changes that needs to be made to the script is in the variables 'image_directory', 'NUM_IMAGES', and 'CATEGORIES'.
+In both programs, the variable 'image_directory' holds the directory holding the downloaded images and must be changed to whatever directory on your computer is holding the images.
 The variable 'NUM_IMAGES' should be changed to the dataset size for each category, and the 'CATEGORIES' array should be altered so that it contains the names of the sub-directories containing the downloaded images.

 To run tensorflow_model.py, first perform the proper installations by running the following commands:

 pip install tensorflow
 pip install opencv-python